jihuan-tian/jihuan-tian.github.io/_posts/2023-09-26-my-wacom-intuos-4100.markdown

     xsetwacom get <device-id/device-full-name> all
     ```

-    -   Default stylus device parameters
+    Default stylus device parameters are

     ```text
     Option "Area" "0 0 15200 9500"
     Button: Actions are not supported by xorg.conf.
 Try shell format (-s) instead.
     Button: Actions are not supported by xorg.conf.
 Try shell format (-s) instead.
     Button: Actions are not supported by xorg.conf.
 Try shell format (-s) instead.
     Button: Actions are not supported by xorg.conf.
 Try shell format (-s) instead.
     Button: Actions are not supported by xorg.conf.
 Try shell format (-s) instead.
     Option "DebugLevel" "0"
     Option "CommonDBG" "0"
     Option "Suppress" "2"
     Option "RawSample" "4"
     Option "PressCurve" "0 0 100 100"
     Option "Mode" "Absolute"
     Option "TPCButton" "off"
     Option "Touch" "off"
     Property 'Wacom Hardware Touch Switch' does not exist on device.
     Option "Gesture" "off"
     Option "ZoomDistance" "0"
     Option "ScrollDistance" "0"
     Option "TapTime" "250"
     Property 'Wacom Proximity Threshold' does not exist on device.
     Option "Rotate" "none"
     Property 'Wacom Wheel Buttons' does not exist on device.
     Property 'Wacom Wheel Buttons' does not exist on device.
     Property 'Wacom Wheel Buttons' does not exist on device.
     Property 'Wacom Wheel Buttons' does not exist on device.
     Property 'Wacom Wheel Buttons' does not exist on device.
     Property 'Wacom Wheel Buttons' does not exist on device.
     Property 'Wacom Strip Buttons' does not exist on device.
     Property 'Wacom Strip Buttons' does not exist on device.
     Property 'Wacom Strip Buttons' does not exist on device.
     Property 'Wacom Strip Buttons' does not exist on device.
     Option "Threshold" "26"
     Option "Serial" "0"
     Option "PressureRecalibration" "on"
     ```

     It can be seen that in the above information, configuration for the buttons is not shown, which should be checked by adding the `-s` option as suggested.
 Then we have the following

     ```text
     xsetwacom set "21" "Button" "1" "button +1 "
     xsetwacom set "21" "Button" "2" "button +2 "
     xsetwacom set "21" "Button" "3" "button +3 "
     xsetwacom set "21" "Button" "8" "button +8 "
     xsetwacom set "21" "Button" "9" "button +9 "
     ```
 -   Map the tablet to an area on the screen:

     ```bash
     xsetwacom set <device-id/device-full-name> MapToOutput 3840x2160+0+0
     ```
 -   Adjust the effective input area on the tablet, which should have the same aspect ratio as the mapped screen area.
 The meaning of the `Area` parameter:

     > Area x1 y1 x2 y2 Set the tablet input area in device coordinates in the form top left x/y and bottom right x/y.
 Top left and bottom right are defined in the device&rsquo;s native orientation, regardless of the actual rotation currently applied.
 Input outside of these coordinates will be clipped to the edges of the area defined.
 Default: 0 0 x2 y2; with x2 and y2 tablet specific.

     As seen from above device parameters, the top left corner position and dimension of the original maximum input area is &ldquo;0 0 15200 9500&rdquo;.
 The resolution of the Wacom Intuos 4100 is 2540 dpi, hence the physical dimension of the input area is 152\*95 mm.
 The aspect ratio of my screen is 1.7778 and that of the Wacom tablet is 1.6, which is a little narrower.
 Therefore, use the width of the effective input area as the basis to derive the height of the input area using the aspect ratio of the screen.

-        Compute the height of the input area:

-        ```octave
-        ans = 15200/(3840/2160);
-        ```

-            8550

     Use the command below to set the input area for the stylus.

     ```bash
     xsetwacom set <device-full-name> Area 0 0 15200 8550
     ```

 I&rsquo;ve defined collections of `xsetwacom` commands for different applications that I often use.